The Ultimate Guide To The Dark Web for Law Enforcement Professionals

 Mail order marijuana (and most things on the deep web) is paid for with bitcoins.
-I don’t even want to get into how Bitcoins work because I don’t understand it at all.
-My suggestion is to click on that link if you want the technical idea behind it but it’s a peer to peer electronic cash system similar to Paypal – but critically for deep web users, it’s also completely untraceable.
+I don’t even want to get into how bitcoins work because I don’t understand it at all, so just click on that link if you want the technical idea behind it but it’s basically a peer to peer electronic cash system similar to Paypal – but critically for deep web users it’s also completely untraceable.

 2. SILK ROAD

-Silk Road is set up kind of like eBay or Amazon.
-There are buyers and sellers, and each buyer and seller has their own feedback rating so when you’re looking to pick up some LSD or salvia or whatever drug takes your fancy that day.
-Then you’ll have a look through the site, find a seller with good feedback for that particular chemical high and then pay them with a bitcoin and sit back and wait for it to turn up.
+Silk Road is set up a kind of like eBay or Amazon.
+There are buyers and sellers and each buyer and seller has their own feedback rating so when you’re looking to pick up some LSD or salvia or whatever drug takes your fancy that day, then you’ll have a look through the site, find a seller with good feedback for that particular chemical high and then pay them with a bitcoin and sit back and wait for it to turn up.
 It’s that easy.

 The feedback system is integral to its success as it ensures that users of the site don’t mistake it for a scam site as it would be VERY easy to just take someone’s money and never send them anything, especially as you’re using bitcoins on the deep web so there would be no way to track anyone down who screwed you over.
 Although scammers do inevitably exist, Silk Road seems to have combatted this by implementing this system and has completely nailed the idea of buying drugs online.
 It’s now September 2013 and Silk Road has been shut down by the feds..